-Billing for less than two hours of service in one day (CPT® code 97545)
+Billing for less than 2 hours of service in 1 day

-Services provided for less than two hours of total program time on any day don't meet the work hardening program standards.
-Therefore, the services must be billed outside of the work hardening program codes.
+Services provided for less than 2 hours of total program time on any day don't meet the work hardening program standards and cannot be billed under CPT® 97545.
+The services must be billed outside of the work hardening program codes.
 This should be considered as an absence in determining worker compliance with the program.